Ahmed-Mohiuddin-Shah/MAZ-NAV/README.md

 ## Functionality

 The project integrates OpenCV-based image processing to interpret maze layouts and navigate autonomously.
 Key components include:
-- **OpenCV Flutter App**: Detects maze patterns and facilitates autonomous navigation.
+- **Python and Raylib App**: Detects maze patterns and facilitates autonomous navigation.
 - **ESP32 Code**: Controls the rover's movements based on visual data received from the app.
 - **3D Models**: Physical components for constructing the robot.
 - **Circuit Diagrams**: Guides for assembling the hardware.